 by various groups

 same-sex marriage (SSM) in the U.S.

 Topics covered in this section:

-- Overview.
-Predictions by Ned Lathery of Marriage Equality, USA
+Part 1: Overview.
+2013-MAR: Predictions by Ned Flaherty of Marriage Equality, USA

-- Predictions by Future Timeline.net, the New York Times
+Part 4: 2013: Predictions by Future Timeline.net, this web site, and the New York Times

 The following information source was used to prepare and update the above